 All Bollgard 3 crops must be slashed or mulched and controlled to prevent regrowth within 4 weeks of harvesting.
 In Northern Valleys, varying seasonal conditions could mean slashing or mulching alone will not be enough to prevent Bollgard 3 from ratooning or re-growing.
-Wherever relevant growers must implement additional cultural and/or registered chemical control measures to ensure Bollgard 3 does not ratoon post-harvest.
-Irrespective of sowing date, all Bollgard 3 crop destruction activities (including slashing, mulching plus any additional cultural and/or registered chemical control measures) must be completed by the 1st of October except for the Ord River Regions where it must be completed by 15th of October with no cotton present until the following planting window opens.
+Wherever relevant growers must implement additional cultural and/or registered chemical control measures to ensure Bollgard 3 does not ratoon postharvest.
+Irrespective of sowing date, all Bollgard 3 crop destruction activities (including slashing, mulching plus any additional cultural and/or registered chemical control measures) must be completed by the 15th of October.